hashicorp/serf/website/source/docs/agent/options.html.markdown

 * `-node` - The name of this node in the cluster.
 This must be unique within the cluster.
 By default this is the hostname of the machine.

+* `-protocol` - The Serf protocol version to use.
+This details to the latest version.
+This should be set only when [upgrading](/docs/upgrading.html).
+  You can view the protocol versions supported by Serf by running `serf -v`.

 * `-role` - The role of this node, if any.
 By default this is blank or empty.
   The role can be used by events in order to differentiate members of a cluster that may have different functional roles.
 For example, if you're